 SAP ERP integration requires a dedicate team with the capabilities to address glitches associated with the process.

 Oracle ERP is an end-to-end solution for business management.
 Marketed as being designed for businesses of all sizes, this cloud-hosted software includes best practices and built-in standards to support businesses in streamlining their processes.
-Oracle ERP is created with scalability and simplicity in mind to help automate key business processes, including planning and procurement, reporting, financials, project planning, product lifecycle, compliance, governance and risk management among others.
+Oracle ERP is created with scalability and simplicity in mind to help automate key business processes, including reporting, project planning, product lifecycle, compliance, governance and risk management among others.
 The ERP software is completely integrated and offers businesses a set of dependable applications to increase productivity, enhance control and lower operating costs.
 It leverages a connected approach with the support of cloud technology to help companies build a better foundation in IT, engineering, telecommunication, sales, consulting services, financial services, marketing, and other services.

 Although the company is looking to expand its product to smaller companies, we believe Oracle ERP is more suited for medium to large enterprise.